SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Scenario Features

-For individual features, we primarily focus on metrics derived from relative positional data of a trajectory, such as speed, acceleration, and jerk.
-We additionally implement metrics to incorporate HD map context, including waiting period (WP)~\cite{zhan2019interaction}, speed difference with the lane's speed limit, and the percentage of time that the agent is following a lane.
+\textbf{Individual Features}: We primarily focus on metrics derived from relative positional data of a trajectory, such as speed, acceleration, and jerk.
+We additionally implement metrics to incorporate map context, including waiting period (WP)~\cite{zhan2019interaction}, speed difference with the lane's speed limit, and the percentage of time that the agent is following a lane.
+Finally, we include a trajectory anomaly value, derived from its distance to the nearest individual traffic primitive cluster.

-For interaction features, we use widely studied and accepted safety surrogate metrics, as in \cite{glasmacher2022automated, vogel2003comparison, shen2020crash}.
-These include time headway (THW), time-to-collision (TTC), deceleration rate to avoid crash (DRAC), and difference between minimum time to conflict-point ($\Delta$mTTCP) in both agent trajectories as well as roadgraph locations (\idest crosswalks, stop signs, etc.).
-We additionally provide a measure of collisions directly, counting situations where two agents' center-points or segmented paths overlap at a given timestep.
+\textbf{Social Features}: We use widely studied and accepted safety surrogate metrics, as in \cite{glasmacher2022automated, vogel2003comparison, shen2020crash}.
+These include time headway (THW), time-to-collision (TTC), deceleration rate to avoid crash (DRAC), and the difference between minimum time to conflict points ($\Delta$mTTCP) in both agent trajectories and road graph locations of interest (\exempli crosswalks, stop signs).
+We then incorporate a measure of collisions directly, counting situations where two agents' center points or segmented paths overlap at a given timestep.
+Finally, analogous to the individual trajectory anomaly, we add a trajectory-pair anomaly value using paired traffic primitive clusters.